kawansoft/SympleGit-Java/README.md

     localPath = repository.getWorkTree();

     try (Git git = new Git(repository)) {
- 		// Files existance skiped for the sake of clarity
+ 		// Files existence tests skipped for the sake of clarity

         // run the add-call
         git.add()